Singhzing-kid1/hackathon/README.md

 ### Windows:

+- Clone the repository
+- cd to the repository on your computer
+- run the command `python -m venv Venv`
+- run the command `Venv\Scripts\activate`
+- run the command `python -m pip install -r requirments.txt`
-Go to command prompt an cd over to the Hackathon folder.
-Then run the command: `Venv\Scripts\activate`.
-Then cd into the app folder `mm` and run `briefcase run`.
+- cd into the app folder
+- run the command `briefcase dev`